M64GitHub/flipper_base_app/README.md

   CompilationDatabase: .vscode/
 # CompilationDatabase: ../../build/f7-firmware-C/
 ```
-Please uncomment / comment for your corresponding situation.
+Please uncomment / comment corresponding to your build situation.
 When you experience errors like "stdlib.h" not found, please proceed like below and manually edit the compile_commands.json:

 ### For standard firmware, ufbt build